aerospike/aerospike-client-nodejs/doc/client.md

 <a name="select"></a>
 ### select(key, bins, [policy,] callback)

+Retrieve a specified bins for a record of given key.

 Parameters:

-- `key` – a key object
+- `key` – The key of the record to select bins from.
-- `operations` – an array of operation objects.
-- `policy` – (optional) a OperationPolicy to use for this operation.
+- `policy` – (optional) The policy to use for this operation.
-- `callback` – the function to call when the operation completes.
+- `callback` – The function to call when the operation completes.